 - The main difference between the BJT transistor and the FET transistor is the controlling parameter.
 BJT is current controlled device while FET is a voltage-controlled device.

 - BJT is a bipolar device whereas the FET is a unipolar device.
-Bipolar means that current in BJT flow due to electrons and holes.
-Where a unipolar means that the FET is current is due to either electrons or holes.
+Bipolar means that current in BJT flows due to electrons and holes.
+A unipolar means that the FET is current due to either electrons or holes.

 FET Transistor Basics